 Precautions While Using Anafranil

 It is very important that your doctor check your progress at regular visits to allow for changes in your dose and to check for any unwanted effects.
-Blood tests may be needed to check for any unwanted effects .
+Blood tests may be needed to check for unwanted effects.

-Do not take clomipramine if you have taken a monoamine oxidase (MAO) inhibitor (isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], or tranylcypromine [Parnate®]) in the past 2 weeks.
-Do not start taking a MAO inhibitor within 2 weeks of stopping clomipramine.
-If you do, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, sudden high body temperature, extremely high blood pressure, or severe convulsions .
+Do not take clomipramine with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
+Do not start taking clomipramine during the 2 weeks after you stop a MAO inhibitor and wait 2 weeks after stopping clomipramine before you start taking a MAO inhibitor.
+If you take them together or do not wait 2 weeks, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions.

 Before having any kind of surgery, dental treatment, or emergency treatment, tell the medical doctor or dentist in charge that you are using this medicine.
-Taking clomipramine together with medicines used during surgery or dental or emergency treatments may increase the risk of side effects .
+Taking clomipramine together with medicines used during surgery or emergency treatment may increase the risk of side effects.

 Anafranil Side Effects